heywoodlh/heywoodlh.io/_posts/2020-07-27-Change-GPG-Agent-Program.md

 I'm documenting this because it is a bit obscure.
 My original source for these commands can be found [here](https://superuser.com/questions/520980/how-to-force-gpg-to-use-console-mode-pinentry-to-prompt-for-passwords).

 I prefer to just use `pinentry-curses` for unlocking GPG keys because it's so simple and I'm really only using my GPG keys from the terminal.
-And the GPG agent on Mac will always try to save the passwords in the keyring -- which I don't want.
+And the GPG agent on Mac will always ask to save the passwords in the keyring -- which I don't want.

 Add the following `~/.gnupg/gpg-agent.conf`: